 The Limits of Getting Around Content Restrictions

-While most services know that this is being done and are okay with it, there are some who have, unfortunately, prevented people from using the services with a VPN.
+While most services know that this is being done and are okay with it, there are some who have, unfortunately, prevented people from using the services with a proxy or re-routing software.
 Most notably is Netflix, a company which banned VPNs after the service became available in most countries in the world.
-Hulu is another service that forces users to be in areas of coverage.
+Hulu is another service that forces individuals to be in areas of coverage.

 Thankfully, these limits are not employed by most services and the number of content restricted items that are available far exceeds those which are not.

 The popularity of video games continues to increase as connected play makes for truly immersive and unique experiences for gamers.
 With that popularity comes more risk, however, and more and more gamers are choosing to play using a masked connection.
 Some wonder if the threat of online gameplay is overblown, but there are several reasons why you should consider a VPN if you are a gamer.